rahuljangirwork/rahuljangir.work/posts/blog/neovim-installation.md

 # A Brief Guide on Installing Neovim on WSL 2

-Welcome.
-There were lots of hurdles I had to hop over when I tried to install Neovim on my WSL 2 environment, so I wrote down a simple guide to look bac on.
+There were lots of hurdles I had to hop over when I tried to install Neovim on my WSL 2 environment, so I wrote down a simple guide to look back on.
 Please note I'm using the Ubuntu distribution, so some of the commands may differ.
 In any case, let's get started:

-1. Installed prerequisites: ``sudo apt-get install ninja-build gettext cmake unzip curl build-essential``
+1. Installed prerequisites: `sudo apt-get install ninja-build gettext cmake unzip curl build-essential`
 2. Cloned the neovim repository into my `~/repos` folder: `git clone https://github.com/neovim/neovim ~/repos`
 3. Ran `cd ~/repos/neovim` and checked out the stable branch with `git checkout stable`
 4. I wanted Neovim installed in a specific directory, namely in my own `~/src` directory.
 Why?
 I guess simply to keep things organized.
 The official neovim repo said installing in the default `/usr/local` directory can [complicate](https://github.com/neovim/neovim/blob/master/INSTALL.md#install-from-source) uninstallation.
 In any case, we have to build it first by running the following command with some cmake flags: